kottans/backend/tasks/http.md

 - list repositories of "Kottans" organization.
 For this task you need to explore GitHub API documentation: https://developer.github.com/v3/guides/getting-started/#repositories
 - Create new issue in your repository

-Write down all your resuests (replace sensitive information like password with "*" symbols)in the repository.
+Write down all your requests (replace sensitive information like password with "*" symbols)in the repository.

 ## Questions